Whether the Flood of Noah was global or local in extent is a crucial question.

-They have disregarded the spirit of the language, and disregarded the dictates of common sense.
+They have distorted the spirit of the language, and disregarded the dictates of common sense.
 It is impossible to read the narrative of our chapter (Genesis 7) without being irresistibly impressed that the whole earth was destined for destruction.
 This is so evident throughout the whole of the description, that it is unnecessary to adduce single instances. . . .
-In our case universality does not lie in the words merely, but in the tenor of the whole narrative.5
+In our case the universality does not lie in the words merely, but in the tenor of the whole narrative.5

 Something else in the Flood account is irreconcilable with the Flood being

 localized in the Mesopotamian Valley.
 In Genesis 7:20 we are told that “

 mountains were covered.”
 Because water always seeks its own level, how could

 the mountains only be covered in one local area without also covering the mountains